sriramnavi8/question1/README.md

 2. ![image](https://user-images.githubusercontent.com/114356023/235420428-0c448e76-8cef-4c97-9f32-d161caaab8e3.png)

-    -  Choose R1 =100k, which should be less than 250k to minimize the errors in the output voltage caused by the ADJ pin bias current as per datasheet.
+    -  Choose R1 =100k, whUpdate README.mdich should be less than 250k to minimize the errors in the output voltage caused by the ADJ pin bias current as per datasheet.
     -  Choose C1= 0.1uF, Because the impedance of C1 at 10khz should be less than R1 as per the datasheet.
 This capacitance is used for the stabilization purpose.
     - From the formula number 2, we get the value of R2 as 41.02k for the output voltage of 1.8V.
 3. ![image](https://user-images.githubusercontent.com/114356023/235420545-f7552ef8-c0f8-4d7b-9683-c93fa7afd87a.png)